Srijan2001/Museum_Management_System/README.md

 # Museum_Management_System

-A Database Management System for Museum for Easier maintenance.
+A Database Management System for Museum for easier maintenance.
-The Project is built using C#(Visual Studio) for Frontend and MySql for Backend.
+The Project is built using Visual C# (Visual Studio) for Frontend and MySql for Backend.
 </br>
 </br>
 ER Diagram